pynq/pynq.github.com/blog/html/_sources/2012/08/31/let_s_go.txt

 So here we have it.
 The very first post written for the Python North Queensland (PyNQ) users group.
-If you're reading this, it means something has worked and either you're in the wrong place looking for one of these sorts of pythons:
+If you're reading this, it means something did work or else you're in the wrong place.
+If you're looking for one of these sorts of pythons:

 .. image:: /media/Python_Snake.jpg
    :height: 200px